 Biweekly Mortgage Savings: The Math Behind the Magic

-Paying your mortgage biweekly is one of the simplest, lowest-risk ways to save tens of thousands of dollars in interest.
+Switching your mortgage to a biweekly payment schedule is widely considered one of the simplest, lowest-risk financial strategies to save tens of thousands of dollars in compound interest.

-Most homeowners pay their mortgage 12 times a year.
-By switching to a biweekly schedule (paying half every two weeks), you trick the calendar into helping you make one extra full payment every year—painlessly.
+The standard mortgage is paid monthly, meaning you make 12 payments a year.
+By switching to a biweekly schedule—simply paying exactly half your monthly amount every two weeks—you effectively trick the calendar into helping you make one extra full principal payment every year, entirely painlessly.

 How It Works (The 26 vs. 12 Rule)